eliotstocker/array-promises/Readme.md

 ## Usages

-you can use the functions directly from the package ie `AsyncArrays.asyncMap(array, iterator);` or you can use the provided [apply](#apply) method to add asyncMap and asyncReduce to the Array class
+you can use the functions directly from the package ie `arrayPromises.asyncMap(array, iterator);` or you can use the provided [apply](#apply) method to add asyncMap and asyncReduce to the Array class

 ### apply